WHAT IS PALLIATIVE CARE?

 WHAT IS REQUIRED TO BE ADMITTED INTO THE HOSPICE?

-The Hospice will be open to persons resident in northern Saskatchewan and their immediate family members.
+The Hospice will be open to people resident in northern Saskatchewan and their immediate family members.

-Individuals must be in need of palliative care.
+Individuals must need palliative care.
 When a room is available, a patient who has three months or less time to live will be able to register with the Rose Garden Hospice.
 A referral from the person’s family physician will be necessary.

 WHAT ARE THE COSTS TO THOSE IN NEED?